conorseed/formthing_poc/README.md

-# FormThing: End to End Encypted Form Builder on the Blockchain
+# FormThing: End to End Encrypted Form Builder on the Blockchain

 Create beautiful, fully accesible forms and control your own data using FormThing.